Searching for exotic Higgs bosons from top quark decays at the HL-LHC: Summary and outlook

 We have chalked out search strategies for a light exotic pseudoscalar which has only off-diagonal Yukawa interaction with the quarks ($tj$) and leptons ($\mu \tau$).
 For this, we have focused on the $t\bar{t}$ production and the subsequent decay channels at the 14 TeV HL-LHC with different luminosities.
 Large accumulation of $t\bar{t}$ events at the HL-LHC will be a gold mine to study such rare top quark decays.
 We have adopted a simplified scenario with a minor reference to the big picture based on flavor symmetry models that advocate such nonstandard interaction of the exotic spin-0 states.

 The present analysis is complementary to a previous study \cite{Bhattacharyya:2022ciw} where the off-diagonal couplings of the exotic scalar/pseudoscalar were assumed to involve only lighter quarks.
 The present analysis focuses on off-diagonal Yukawa couplings involving the top quark.
 It turns out that uncovering the signal processes from the background is more tricky.
 We have employed three different Machine Learning techniques to perform multivariate analyses and have found that DNN shows somewhat better performance compared to the other two.
+No traditional method for hyperparameter tuning has been used.

-We admit that our analysis does not take into consideration some technical nitty-gritties, {\it e.g.} jet faking as $\tau_h$ and/or leptons, lepton charge misidentification, photon conversions into lepton pairs, uncertainties on luminosity and trigger efficiencies.
+We admit that our analysis does not take into consideration some technical details, {\it e.g.} jet faking as $\tau_h$ and/or leptons, lepton charge misidentification, photon conversions into lepton pairs, uncertainties on luminosity and trigger efficiencies.
 Once the real data come, the ATLAS and CMS experimentalists are urged to pursue deeper in this direction.